Jarthianur/TestPlusPlus/README.md

 ## Usage

-Just inlude the *sctf.hpp* header file into your build.
+Just inlude the release *sctf.hpp* header file into your build.
-Tests can then be written in source files and simply linked into your test binary.
+Tests can then be written in source files and simply linked into your test binaries.
 If you prefer, you can of course write tests in header files and include them in your main source file.
 *Note that it is not possible to write multiple testsuites, or tests in one line, as it would break name generation.*
 To run and report all tests, just create a reporter and call its `report()` function in your `main()`, as seen in the examples.